medeiros/medeiros.github.io/_posts/2023-10-20-Arch-Linux-Installation-And-Minimalistic-Setup.md

 productive environment, so I will choose my setup carefully, considering that new programs and configurations:
   - should provide me with a sense of aesthetics;
-  - should have a clear meaning;
+  - should have a clear purpose;
   - should be funcional;
   - should improve my productivity;
   - should be logical.